soxueren/atsd/api/sql/README.md

 * Wildcard symbols are `*`/`?` instead of `%`/`_`.
 * Self-joins are not supported.
+* `LEFT OUTER JOIN` and `RIGHT OUTER JOIN` operations are not supported.
-* Subqueries are not supported with the exception of the `BETWEEN` subquery.
+* Subqueries are supported only by the `BETWEEN` operator applied to time|datetime column.
 * `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
-Refer to [atsd_series table](examples/select-atsd_series.md) queries for a `UNION ALL` alternative.
+Query [atsd_series](examples/select-atsd_series.md) table as a `UNION ALL` alternative.
-* In case of computational errors such as division by zero, the database returns special values such as `NaN` according to the IEEE 754-2008 standard.
+* In case of division by zero, the database returns `NaN` according to the IEEE 754-2008 standard instead of terminating processing with a computational error.
 * The `WITH` operator is supported only in the following clauses: `WITH ROW_NUMBER`, `WITH INTERPOLATE`.
-* The `DISTINCT` operator is not supported and can be emulated with the `GROUP BY` clause in some cases.
+* The `DISTINCT` operator is not supported and can be emulated with the `GROUP BY` clause in specific cases.

 ## Examples